Estimated read time: 4 minutes

 I write new articles from some podcast episodes.
 That especially holds true if I haven’t written about the topic previously.
 Other times, I may use bits and pieces in existing blog posts that could use a refresh.

-The approval process also should be included in the answer to the question of how long does it take to write a blog post.
-Sure, if I can write it in 2 hours or 4 or whatever that’s great, but if it then takes two weeks to get approved that all counts.
+The approval process also should be included in the answer to the question of how long it takes to write a blog post.
+Sure, if I can write it in 2 hours or 4 or whatever, that’s great, but if it takes two weeks to get approved, that all counts.
 Also, consider how long ideation can take.
 I somewhat jokingly created this T-shirt to recognize that thinking also takes time.
 (Affiliate link).

-So how long does it actually take to write a blog post all depends on what all you count into the process.
+So how long it takes to write a blog post all depends on what you count into the process.
 Ideation and being creative certainly are important parts of the process.
 So is the actual writing part.
 But the writing isn’t the only thing that is part of writing a blog post.
-On a final note, we also need to follow basic best SEO practices to make our content useful and findable.
+Finally, we also need to follow basic best SEO practices to make our content useful and findable.